 Working in a pleasant environment helps people feel positive and motivated.
 If employees enjoy their time at work, they will be less likely to take long breaks or go on sick leave.
 The benefits for business owners include increased productivity and reduced staff turnover, leading to lower recruitment and training costs.
 Here are some ways to create a pleasant work environment for your employees.

 Create a bright, cheerful and inspirational atmosphere by decorating the workplace in light colors.
 Add artwork or murals to the walls, if appropriate.
-Purchase good quality ergonomic chairs and desks so that your employees feel comfortable while they are working and the risk of repetitive strain injury is reduced.
+Purchase good quality ergonomic chairs and utilize standing desk converters so that your employees feel comfortable while they are working and the risk of repetitive strain injury is reduced.

 2. Rest Area